Knight Commission: Fifth report: Achieving Racial Equity in College Sports

-In May 2021, the commission released its Achieving Racial Equity in College Sports Report.
+In May 2021, the Commission released its Achieving Racial Equity in College Sports Report.
 The report highlights opportunities and steps to move toward fulfilling the goal of equitable treatment, and places special emphasis on moving from pledge to policy and advocacy to action.
-The commission called on the NCAA and its member institutions to act to transform college sports by taking decisive action in four areas:

-Closing educational opportunity gaps to create an equitable pathway for Black athletes’ success during and after college.

-Holding institutions accountable in recruitment and hiring to achieve diversity and equity in athletics leadership.

-Investing in programs that support and enhance Black athletes’ college experience and promote inclusion and belonging.

-Creating more equitable opportunities for Black athletes to assume leadership roles, especially in advocacy and governance.

-One of the recommendations calls on the NCAA to eliminate the use of standardized test scores for initial athletics eligibility requirements in NCAA Divisions I and II.
-On Oct.
-15, 2021, the NCAA’s Task Force on the Use of Standardized Test Scores advanced this recommendation within the NCAA legislative process.
+One of the recommendations calls on the NCAA to eliminate the use of standardized test scores for initial athletics eligibility requirements in NCAA Divisions I and II, a recommendation that was advanced within the NCAA legislative process.

-As part of the commission’s ongoing commitment to advance the equity goals highlighted in this report, in February 2022, the Knight Commission announced four research projects selected to share $100,000 in research funding to demonstrate how specific interventions impact the Black athlete experience and/or Black athlete advocacy areas.